inspectionpress/inspection.press/README.md

 InspectionPress is released under the **GNU General Public License (GPL)**.

-You may use it, study it, modify it, and redistribute it in accordance with the GPL.
+You may use, study, modify, and redistribute it in accordance with the GPL.

-**No warranty is provided.**
+**No Warranty**

-Use the software at your own risk.
-Verify all calculations, generated PDFs, workflow behavior, and regulatory or carrier-specific requirements before relying on it in production.
+This software is provided **as-is**, with **no warranty expressed or implied**, including any implied warranties of merchantability or fitness for a particular purpose.
+Use it at your own risk.

+You are responsible for:

+- Verifying correctness and suitability for your workflow
+- Complying with local laws, regulations, carrier requirements, and professional standards
+- Handling your own backups, security, and disaster recovery

 ---

 ## In Short

+InspectionPress is:

-InspectionPress is evolving into a full inspection operations platform with strong emphasis on:
+- A self-hosted inspection operations platform

-- **Wind Mitigation 2026**
-- **Four Point workflows**
-- **Roof slope assistance**
-- **Specialty-form PDF output**
-- **Scheduling, CRM, and pricing in one stack**
-- **Self-hosted, open, inspection-first architecture**

-If you want an inspection platform you can actually control, extend, and adapt to your business, that is the direction of this project.
+- Already working in production while still under active development
+- Built for structured field reporting, specialty forms, CRM, scheduling, and media-heavy workflows
+- Focused on practical inspection work rather than generic form software

+If you want to own your platform, control your data, support specialty inspection workflows, and keep building on top of an open codebase, InspectionPress is aimed at exactly that use case.